Top 100 Cyber Security Interview Questions and Answers in 2022

-It is the name of internal inspection of operating systems and software applications for security flaws.
+It is the internal inspection of operating systems and software applications for security flaws.

 81) What is Phishing?

-Phishing is a technique used to obtain the confidential information such as username, password or credit card information of users.
+Phishing is a technique used to obtain confidential information such as username, password or credit card information.

 82) Can You Define Nano-Scale Encryption?

-Nano-scale encryption is a research area that provides robust security to computers and prevents them from attacks.
+Nano-scale encryption is a research area that provides robust security to computers and prevents attacks.

 83) What is Security Testing?

 It is a type of software testing that ensures the applications and systems are free from any vulnerabilities, risks or threats that may cause a big loss.

 Security scanning is the name of identifying network and system weaknesses to provide solutions for reducing these risks.
 It can be done for both manuals as well as automated scanning.